 The City of Vaudreuil-Dorion encourages the valorization of green waste (food scraps and yard waste) to reduce the garbage stream.

-Only paper bags and bulk wast (ex. in a big plastic bin, a garbage bin other than a curbside bin) will be accepted.
+Only paper bags and bulk waste (ex. in a big plastic bin, a garbage bin other than a curbside bin) will be accepted.
 To facilitate collection, containers must not exceed 25 kg and 1 cubic meter.

 Not accepted: food scraps, kitchen waste, garbage, earth, stone, ash, branches, logs

 Branches are picked up three times each spring and three times each fall.
-There are different collection dates for each zone (A, B or C).
-To find out your zone, use the search by address.
+There are different collection dates for each zone.

 2020 Curbside Collection Schedule